 The lender will keep on collecting the interest as long as the lender has not paid the debt in full payment, not by installment.
 This is the lending system used by pawnshops in the Philippines.

 Pool funding is also as popular as 5-6.
 This is commonly done within a neighborhood or close circle of friends or workmates.

 A group of people will collect a certain amount from each other then they will do a ‘casting lots’ or “bunutan” to know which one will be the first to use the pooled fund.

-Then on the next day or week, they will once again create a pooled fund with the same amount and the next person (as decided by the casting lots at the beginning of the system) will take home the money.
-The system will go on until the last person will be able to have his or her chance to take home the same a month of the collected pooled fund.
+Then on the next day or week, they will once again create a pooled fund with the same amount, and the next person (as decided by the casting lots at the beginning of the system) will take home the money.
+The system will go on until the last person is able to have his or her chance to take home the same month of the collected pooled fund.

 Money Lenders vs Banks

-Private lending companies in Philippines can offer short-term loans, with least required documents- sometimes none with the case of Bombays.
+Private lending companies in Philippines can offer short-term loans, with the least required documents- sometimes none in the case of Bombays.

 Banks also don’t usually give out short-term loans.

 Online lenders are private lenders willing to give short-term loans at the shortest process borrowers can ever experience.
 Lenders such as Cash Mart can even disburse cash within the day of application.